Skip to content

 Jenkins displays your new credential in the credentials list and you can reference it in Jenkins jobs.

 6. Record the ID of the credential you just created.
-You will use this ID in your Jenkins job configuration to reference the OIDC credential.
+You’ll use this ID in your Jenkins job configuration to reference the OIDC credential.

 Return to the Jenkins UI to verify your configuration by creating a sample job that uses the OIDC credential.

-This method injects the OIDC token into a Jenkins job environment variable for use by the Aembit CLI.
+This job injects the OIDC token into a Jenkins job environment variable for use by the Aembit CLI.

 1. In Jenkins, click New Item.